ansys/pystk/doc/source/api/ansys/stk/core/graphics/GammaCorrectionFilterFactory.rst

 GammaCorrectionFilterFactory
 ============================

-.. py:class:: GammaCorrectionFilterFactory
+.. py:class:: ansys.stk.core.graphics.GammaCorrectionFilterFactory

-   Bases: py:obj:`~IGammaCorrectionFilterFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IGammaCorrectionFilterFactory`

    Apply gamma correction to the source raster.
 The gamma is a value between .2 and 5.
 The default gamma value is 2.2.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: GammaCorrectionFilterFactory

 Overview
 --------